dotnet/docs-aspire/docs/azureai/azureai-search-document-component.md

                        .WithReference(search);
 ```

-The `AddAzureSearch` method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:search` config key.
+The <xref:Aspire.Hosting.AzureSearchExtensions.AddAzureSearch%2A> method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:search` config key.
 The `WithReference` method passes that connection information into a connection string named `search` in the `MyService` project.
 In the _:::no-loc text="Program.cs":::_ file of `MyService`, the connection can be consumed using:

 ```csharp
 builder.AddAzureSearch("search");